 Dr Iain Stewart describes the retreat of many of the Earth's glaciers and the break up of polar ice sheets.

-A region's climate is generated by the climate system, which has five components: atmosphere, hydrosphere, cryosphere, land surface, and biosphere.
+A region's climate is generated by the climate system, which has five components: atmosphere, hydrosphere, cryosphere, lithosphere, and biosphere.